 After relocating back to Texas in 1996 Votzmeyer opened a decorative painting and mural company, Green Frog & Co., which served Corpus Christi and the Coastal Bend area.
 After establishing Green Frog & Co.
 Votzmeyer decided to pursue her Fine Arts degree graduating with honors in 2014.
-Upon graduation Votzmeyer was offered a position as Education Coordinator at K Space Contemporary where she has expanded the education programming to include launching an outreach program for K-12 in the surrounding school districts and for adults in senior adult living facilities.
+Upon graduation Votzmeyer was offered a position as Education Coordinator at K Space Contemporary where she has expanded the education programming to include launching an outreach program for K-12 schools in Corpus Christi and surrounding counties, Senior Adult Outreach in senior adult living communities and Senior Community Centers, Kids in the Know at The Learning Garden at Tom Graham Park, Art in Literacy Project at La Retama Central Library, and the Kids’ Palette within the Keep Corpus Christi Mural Arts Program.
 Cheryl has participated in numerous group and solo exhibitions and is currently working on several shows to be exhibited within the next year.

 Currently the body of work she is creating focuses on the experimentation of encaustic painting with mixed media.
 Votzmeyer’s love of variety has led her to study many different mediums and she has found that encaustic painting has been her preference as of late.
 Along with the color range comes the ability to sculpt the wax bringing depth and an array of mark making to her work.